Skip to Content

 Ferry to the Toronto Islands

-The ferry is the most affordable way to get to the Toronto Islands, with roundtrip tickets under $10 for adults and under $6 for kids, youth, and seniors.
+The ferry is definitely the most affordable way to get to the Toronto Islands, with roundtrip tickets under $10 for adults and under $6 for kids, youth, and seniors.

 Getting to the Jack Layton Ferry Terminal

-The ferries are located at the Jack Layton Ferry Terminal, which is located right by the water just south of the Bay St. and Queens Quay intersection.
+The ferries are located at the Jack Layton Ferry Terminal, which is located right by the water, just south of the Bay St. and Queens Quay intersection.

 Public transit